-Development of informative, critical, and persuasive writing.
+Development of informative, analytic, and persuasive writing.
 Emphases on grammatical control, precision of language, consideration of audience, rhetorical strategies, revision, information literacy, and articulation, development, and support of thesis.
-Three to five formal essays total, including substantial revision.
-Individual conferences with instructor to discuss student's writing.
+Three to four formal essays, including substantial revision work.
+Individual conferences with instructor to discuss students' writing.
 Required of first year students.
-Non-native speakers of English may take Writing 101 sophomore year.
-3 Credits.
+Non-native speakers who want to take Writing 101 in their first year need permission of the Language and Literature department chair.